 Do you agree with the proposed Category 1 LCF Licence activities?
-Agree Disagree Please comment on the reasoning for your reply Do you agree with the suggestion that all Category 1 LCF Licence firms lending or providing credit to retail clients (including Bailiwick of Guernsey individuals) should be obliged to apply all the described consumer protection requirements?
-Agree Disagree Please comment on the reasoning for your reply.
+Agree Disagree Please comment on the reasoning for your reply. credit to retail clients (i ory 1 LCF Licence firms liernsey individuals) shounts?
+Agree Disagree 3 reasoning for your reply. ew Law should be applic n or from within the Bail able to all firms providing iwick of Guernsey? g lending, credit and Agree Disagree Please comment on the reasoning for your reply. non-Bailiwick of Guernso he Bailiwick but carry or Agree Disagree Please comment on the reasoning for your reply.